LizBaze/EventTrackerProject/README.md

 ### Description

 This project is meant to allow users to log what books they've read recently and record their thoughts and takeaways in the process.
 A stretch goal is to allow users to see other users' reviews of books as well.
-The project makes use of a relatively simple database schema of four tables; User, Book, Review, and follower.
-The review table not only holds users' reviews of books but serves as a join table between User and Book.

 ### Route Mappings